International Alliance of Indigenous Nurses (IAIN)

-Enhancing the professional recognition, value and voice of Indigenous nurses within nursing at a global level
+- Enhancing the professional recognition, value and voice of Indigenous nurses within nursing at a worldwide level

 Actions for Strategy 2

-Building a platform for mobilising the advocacy and leadership that all nurses may adopt in support of raising the profile and knowledges of Indigenous nurses.
+- Building a platform for mobilising the advocacy and leadership that all nurses may adopt in support of raising the profile and knowledge of Indigenous nurses.

 Actions for Strategy 3